DragonSenses/Algorithms/LeetCode/51-n-queens/problem.md

 ![Chessboard with the first queen placed at the top left (index 0,0 or a8) and the second queen placed to its right (index 0,1 or b8).](img/51-2.jpg)

 This illustrates why a brute force approach is impractical and emphasizes the need for a more efficient solution.

+# Backtracking Approach

+**Backtracking** is a problem-solving technique that involves incrementally building candidates for solutions and abandoning those that fail to satisfy the problem's constraints.